 In case you haven’t discovered yet, Malta is an island = plenty of awesome beaches!
+No wonder it is also a top diving location, and also a good fishing place!
 Here we will not just tell you which beaches are the best, but also what kind of people you expect to meet on Maltese beaches.

 With summer right round the corner, we at Where’s Malta thought it was the perfect time to dust the sand from our beach towels, buy a new bottle of sunscreen and well, discuss the ten best beaches in Malta and the three types of people that will literally be descending on our beaches like the biblical plague of locusts in just a few short weeks.
 Fortunately (or unfortunately), you won’t need your binoculars to identify this lot!